zixiumeng/JSC270_Lab3/README.md

 # JSC270_Lab3

-Introduction to Git + Regression
+Introduction to Git + GitHub and Linear Regression.